 That’s why we’ve introduced new filters and badges on The Knot and WeddingWire allowing couples to discover wedding pros who identify as an Asian-owned, Black-owned, Hispanic or Latinx-owned, LGBTQ+-owned, Native American-owned, Pacific Islander-owned, Woman-owned and/or Veteran-owned business.

-If you identify with any of these communities, log into your account(s) to opt in.
+If you identify as a member of any of these communities, log into your account(s) to opt in.
 Then, you will appear in the filter results and receive a badge on your Storefront.

 Please note, our marketplace default view and settings will remain the same, so couples will still see your business even if these new filters don’t apply to you.